 To begin the guide, it’s important for you to know the major differences between the two approaches- WordPress vs. HTML.

 HTML is a Hypertext Markup Language that helps you build web pages and it takes a vital role in front end designing.
-It gives you the skeletal structure to your web page.
-Static HTML pages are very simple pages that show the same result what you gave, to everyone without any discrimination at any time you reach the page.
+It gives you the skeletal structure of your web page.
+Static HTML pages are very simple pages that show the same result that you gave, to everyone without any discrimination at any time you reach the page.

 Along with HTML, you will be needing Cascading Style Sheet(CSS) to add texture and color tone to your website and also with my dearest foe JAVA to complete your website.